Great Valley Mill

 The Great Valley Mill, also known as the Old Grist Mill in the Great Valley, is an historic grist mill which is located in Tredyffrin Township, Chester County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1983.

 History and architectural features

 Built in 1859, it is a four-story, rectangular, banked, stuccoed, fieldstone structure with a gable roof.
 It measures 42 ft by 45.5 ft.

-It was listed on the National Register of Historic Places in 1983.

 The current building stands on the site of earlier mills, the first dating from 1710.
 The mill ground flour until the late 20th century, when the flour business was moved to Berks County.